 A look at what has been happening in practice

-In recent weeks, it is our experience that short court hearings have been proceeding on audioconferencing or videoconferencing platforms, enabling the usual progress of intellectual property dispute resolution to continue.
+It has been our experience that short court hearings have been proceeding on audio conferencing or videoconferencing platforms, enabling the usual progress of intellectual property dispute resolution to continue.

 Practice regarding the handling of more complex hearings, such as trials involving cross-examination of witnesses, is of course in the early stages and can be expected to develop.

-However, the trial of another high value commercial dispute, National Bank of Kazakhstan v The Bank of New York Mellon, is reported to be proceeding by zoom.
-A scroll through the Business and Property Courts Rolls Building Cause List shows how many hearings are proceeding using audio or videoconferencing platforms.
+However, a scroll through the Business and Property Courts Rolls Building Cause List shows how many hearings are proceeding using audio or videoconferencing platforms.

 Attendance at court hearings by third parties